zNightlord/SPArk-sequencer-addon/README.md

 # SPArk Sequencer Addon

 This add-on is a fork of https://github.com/The-SPA-Studios/sequencer-addon.
 It contains a set of tools that improve the sequence workflow in Blender.
+This branch additionally modified, fixing for Bforartist sequencer branch.
 It can be used for Storyboarding or Layout, to work simultaneously on different shots, leveraging Blender's native concepts of _scenes_ and _cameras_, as well as the _Video Sequence Editor_ (VSE).